Contact-Anchored Proprioceptive Odometry for Legged and Wheel-Legged Robots: Contact-Anchored Proprioceptive Odometry

 We use right-handed frames with $x$ forward, $y$ left, and $z$ upward.
 The estimated end-effector force $\mathbf{f}$ is the wrench-equivalent force consistent with the virtual-work mapping $\boldsymbol{\tau}=\mathbf{J}^\top\mathbf{f}$ (Appendix~\ref{app:leg_kin_wrench}).
 Under our sign convention, a supporting contact produces a negative vertical component.

 We denote the set of contacting end-effectors (feet or wheels) at time $t_k$ as $\mathcal{C}_k$.
-For each leg, forward kinematics yields the end-effector position and velocity relative to the hip in $\mathcal{F}_B$, and wrench estimation yields a contact-normal force used for stance gating.
-The explicit kinematic and wrench formulas matching our implementation are given in Appendix~\ref{app:leg_kin_wrench}.
+For each leg, the chain kinematics yield the end-effector position and the joint-rate-induced end-effector velocity in the world frame, and wrench estimation yields a contact-normal force used for stance gating.
+The explicit kinematic and wrench formulas, including the transform-chain form used in the released implementation and the 3-DoF closed-form specialization used for analysis, are given in Appendix~\ref{app:leg_kin_wrench}.